 The beat division is 16 (i.e., 16 divisions per beat) by default, but you can use the rightmost pop-up menu to change it to any power-of-two value from 1 to 64:

 When Unify is running as a plug-in inside a DAW, you can check the Follow Host checkbox to synchronize it to the DAW's own Transport.

 When Follow Host is checked, the Tempo and Song Position indicator will automatically update when the corresponding settings are changed in the host DAW.
 (Note that, for BPM presets, the displayed “Reference BPM” number will remain unchanged even when the DAW's tempo and song position.
 This is the default.

 Unify's transport can be started (and stopped) in three very different ways.

 Method 1: In plug-in versions of Unify, when Follow Host is checked, the Transport will automatically start and stop when the host's Transport does.

 Method 2: When the Trigger menu is set to “MIDI / Quick Stop” (the default), the Transport will start automatically as soon as a MIDI note is played, and stop immediately when NO notes are active (i.e., when a matching MIDI note-off event has been received for all previous note-on events).

-Method 3: When the Trigger menu is set to “Manual start/stop”, the two large icon buttons at the left-hand side of the Transport will light up to indicate they are active (see image, red outline).
+Method 3: When the Trigger menu is set to “Manual start/stop”, the two large icon buttons at the left-hand side of the Transport will light up to indicate they are active (see image below, red outline).